 How to Find the Right Candidate for a Job Role

-In this guide, we're going to provide a brief list of tips to take into consideration to help you find the right candidate during
+In this guide, we're going to provide a brief list of tips to take into consideration to help you find the right candidate during the hiring process.

 1. Write a clear job description

 Many recruiters underestimate the importance of writing a clear, yet detailed job description that outlines the most important aspects of the job role.
 This gives you the opportunity to state what you're looking for in a candidate, as well as giving the applicant the chance to read up on whether it's the right job for them.

 2. Employee referrals